Green Tea Benefits

 Increases exercise endurance.

 Animal studies indicate that green tea increases exercise endurance.
-Catechins increase metabolic capacity and utilisation of fatty acid as a source of energy in skeletal muscle during exercise..
+Catechins increase the metabolic capacity and utilization of fatty acid as a source of energy in skeletal muscle during exercise..

 Prevents Tooth decay